-Compare the factors listed on this checklist with the real-world facts in your own case, and get a sense of how your compensation might be affected.
+Compare the factors listed on this checklist with the real-world facts in your own case, and get a sense of how the dollar value of your claim might be impacted.

 Factors That Affect Your Multiplier

-- hard injury -- meaning a broken bone; head injury, joint injury, wounds, vertebrae injury, nerve damage
+- hard injury—meaning a broken bone; head injury, joint injury, vertebrae injury, nerve damage

 - medical expenses that are primarily for treatment

 - medical treatment by a medical doctor, clinic, or hospital

 - long recovery period